 For most people, the process to find a therapist will start online.
 Unlike finding a plumber or a hairdresser, personal recommendations aren’t so useful when it comes to counselling.
 A good counsellor won’t take on clients who are known to existing clients of theirs.

 It’s about giving you a secure, confidential space where you’re not worrying about what the therapist already knows about you from their other client.
-You need to be able to speak freely about every person in your life, confident that your therapist doesn’t know them.
-So if your friend has a great counsellor, unfortunately they’re not the best therapist for you.
+You need to be able to speak freely about any person in your life, confident that your therapist doesn’t know them.
+So, if your friend has a great counsellor, unfortunately they’re not the best therapist for you.

 Shop around